 I have been dancing salsa for quite a few years and had come to see the Latin dancing community as family.
 I attended religiously, dancing into the wee hours of the morning even though I had work early morning the following day.

 One fateful evening, I had a long day and was tired but decided to still make my way to salsa.
 I invited a friend to join me and soon as I walked into the backroom to dance I noticed an unfamiliar face in the corner.
-I was mesmerized as soon as I saw her, and I am far from a believer in love at first sight.
+Immediately I was mesmerized, and I am far from a believer in love at first sight.